Honey Hill Preserve

 About Honey Hill Preserve

 The preserve is an ideal spot for a family walk.
 The trails are wide and relatively smooth, and the landscape offers a mix of rises, wetlands, and modest outcroppings.
 Rock walls thread through much of the preserve indicating it was once a collection of woodlots harvested by early settlers to fuel their stoves and fireplaces.
 The two miles of existing trails have been expanded into the recently-acquired 38-acre Belknap property contiguous acreage which expanded Honey Hill to 119-acres.
+This new acquisition in 2017 was made possible through a grant from the State of Connecticut’s Department of Energy and Environmental Protection Open Space and Watershed Land Acquisition Grant Program.

 Historical Note: General Benedict Arnold and 400 Connecticut militia pursued 2,000 British troops through portions of this remote section of Weston's Upper Parish as the Red Coats retreated to Compo Beach in Westport following an ill-fated raid on Danbury in 1777.